Strawberry Patch – June 2018

 Remember to check the local weather and dress accordingly.
 Our rows are lined with straw to reduce the mud or dirt from rain or wet conditions, however, you still may want to wear an older pair of shoes or boots.
 Keep in mind straw can be scratchy so if you have a child who may be bothered by this, we suggest long pants to be more comfortable. to avoid ruining your clothing, we suggest wearing clothing you don’t mind getting stained because of the juicy berries.

 We have porta potties located throughout the grounds.
 Inside bathroom facilities are closed to the general public.
 If you have a specific need please contact management to make appropriate arrangements.

 We schedule field trips between the hours of 9:00 a.m. and 3:00 p.m., Monday – Friday.

 Our farm market will be open daily 9:00 a.m.-6:00 p.m. daily.
-We sell a variety of delicious bakery goods (pies, donuts, breads, etc.), fresh in season produce, a nice selection of soup starters, bread mixes, chips, salsa, our own harvested honey, gluten-free products and more.
+We sell a variety of delicious bakery goods (pies, donuts, quick breads, etc.), fresh in-season produce, a nice selection of soup starters, bread mixes, chips, salsa, our own harvested honey, gluten-free products and more.
 Please visit us in the market during your field trip stay.

 Payment for your field trip will be accepted when you arrive for your scheduled trip.
 Payment can be made by check, debit, cash or credit card.
 We accept Visa, MasterCard and Discover.
 Sorry, we do not accept American Express.
 Checks are to be made out to Stade’s Farm & Market.
 Note: Please place in the memo Strawberry Trip.